tarikh03/K2View-Academy/articles/TDM/tdm_gui/02_tdm_gui_user_types.md

 The TDM GUI application is pre-integrated with [Fabric Web Framwork](/articles/30_web_framework/02_preintegrated_apps_overview.md).
 The user logins into the Fabric Web Framework and **Fabric authenticates the user**.
 The TDM GUI application gets the **user id** and the user's **Fabric roles** from the user's session.

-The users are defined and each user can be attach to one or several user groups in their organization.
+The users are defined and each user can be attached to one or several user groups in their organization.

-The user groups are defined in the organization's SP and must be defined in advance in Fabric as [Fabric roles](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#create-role).
+The user groups are defined in the organization's service provider and must be defined in advance in Fabric as [Fabric roles](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#create-role).

 Assuming a **one-to-one relation between a user group and a Fabric role**.

 [Click for more information about Fabric's User Identification and Access Management](/articles/26_fabric_security/07_user_IAM_overview.md).

-The mapping of each Fabric role to a TDM Permission Group is done by the [Permission Groups Mapping](02a_permission_group_mapping_window.md) TDM window and is kept in [permission_groups_mapping TDM DB table](/articles/TDM/tdm_architecture/02_tdm_database.md#permission_groups_mapping).
+The mapping of each Fabric role to a TDM Permission Group is done by the [Permission Groups Mapping](02a_permission_group_mapping_window.md) TDM window and is kept in the [permission_groups_mapping TDM DB table](/articles/TDM/tdm_architecture/02_tdm_database.md#permission_groups_mapping).

 The TDM GUI application **identifies the user type (Permission Group) by their Fabric roles**.